-The table below provides a searchable list of region to region (macroscale) collated published connection reports (macroconnections) for the cerebral cortex of the rat.
-Currently, these data include reports of macroconnections within the cerebral cortex, and between the cerebral cortex and cerebral nuclei (basal ganglia).
+The table below provides a searchable list of region-to-region (macroscale) collated published connection reports (macroconnections) for the cerebral cortex of the rat.
+Currently, these data include reports of macroconnections within the cerebral cortex, and between the cerebral cortex and cerebral nuclei, hypothalamus, and thalamus.

 Region nomenclature follows an open access atlas for the rat brain (Brain Maps 4.0.
 Swanson, L.W.
 2018).
-For additional information, including details of region organization within the central nervous system, see the atlas, or on this website the Brain Maps page and Brain Maps 4.0 interactive spreadsheet.
+For additional information, including details of region organization within the central nervous system, see the atlas, or on this website the Brain Maps page and the interactive spreadsheet Brain Maps 4.0 CNS Divisions.
 The main Connections page on this website includes a table for finding a region name if only the abbreviation is known (or vice versa).
-Initial table loading may take a short while and is indicated by a blue progress bar.

 Connection data sources for cerebral cortex macroconnections